BrandonSYu/hrext09-my-cruddy-app/README.md

 Instead of calling in to order food, allow user to search for relevant food in a search bar.
 Compiles information of a bunch of restraunts and food on their menu.
 Give a sort of search tag to each dish.
-Similar to yelp, but more direct communication with restraunts.
+Similar to yelp, but more direct communication with restaurants

 Users: Hungry people...

 Entities:
-Restraunt
+Restaurants
 -Menu
 -Prices
 -Location